Prefab ADU Financing in 2026: The 7 Paths and the Factory-Deposit Trap

 - Can you get a loan for a prefab ADU?

 - Yes, if the project meets the lender's property, code, appraisal, legality, and collateral requirements.
-Fannie Mae confirms ADUs can be financed with any of its Selling Guide loan products; the practical issue is matching the loan to the unit's construction type and the manufacturer's payment schedule.
+Fannie Mae confirms ADUs can be financed with its Selling Guide loan products; the practical issue is matching the loan to the unit's construction type and the manufacturer's payment schedule.

 - Can I use a HELOC for a prefab ADU?